fennar01/resume/resume.md

 ---

 This section will list out the major part of my technical expertise.
-It's quite dense, as you can see, but I've done my best to break it into rough categories to make the content more palatable.
-As with the nature of technology, some category matches are hard to place, so forgive me if anything appears as a category error.
+As is the nature of technology, some category matches are hard to place, so forgive me if anything appears as a category error.

 #### Languages